stothard-group/proksee-batch/README.md

 genomes via the [Proksee] web application.
-Instead of manually uploading each genome to [Proksee] and manually configuring the visualization, _Proksee Batch_ allows you to, with a single command, upload multiple genomes with custom configuration options, download preview images for each genome, and obtain links to [Proksee] projects for further analysis of each genome.
+Instead of manually uploading each genome to [Proksee] and manually configuring the visualization, _Proksee Batch_ allows you to, with a single command, upload multiple genomes with custom configuration options, add features from additonal files, and obtain links to [Proksee] projects for further analysis of each genome.
 Also, _Proksee Batch_ is designed to be included in bioinformatics workflows/pipelines for analyzing hundreds of genomes efficiently and reproducibly.

+The main advantage over alternative genome visualization tools is that _Proksee Batch_ provides access to the genome information in the form of an interactive [Proksee] map that supports zooming to the nucleotide level and that is linked to numerous additional tools for further genome analysis via the graphical interface.
+The genome maps can also be easily customized within [Proksee] and exported in a variety of formats.

 ## Installation